Seven tips for grooming your dog at home

 When bathing your dog, keep these tips in mind:

-• Rinse the shampoo off with warm water, then let your dog shake and air dry outside, if the weather is warm.
-In cooler weather, dry the dog by gently towel-drying the coat or blow-drying it using the coolest setting.
+• Rinse the shampoo off with warm water, then let your dog shake and air-dry outside, if the weather is warm.
+In cooler weather, gently towel-dry the coat or blow-dry it using the coolest setting

-Good grooming, periodic bathing and regular skin and ear checks not only help keep your dog healthy, it demonstrates your love for your pet and give you quality time together.
+Good grooming, periodic bathing and regular skin and ear checks not only help keep your dog healthy, they demonstrate your love for your pet and help give you quality time together.

 Share On